wp-hooks/vscode-wordpress-hooks/readme.md

-# WordPress Hook Autocompletion for VS Code
+# Autocomplete WordPress Hooks for VS Code

 This extension provides autocomplete support for WordPress action and filter names.